Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting the region: Lake Illawarra Entrance Options Study, Warilla Beach Seawall Renewal, Southern Suburbs Community Centre and Library, Shellharbour Mobile Tiny Homes Pilot Program are key projects, with those listed below being most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a single project likely to impact this area: Lake Illawarra Entrance Options Study, Warilla Beach Seawall Renewal, Southern Suburbs Community Centre and Library, Shellharbour Mobile Tiny Homes Pilot Program, with the following projects being most relevant.

 Professional plan users can use the search below to filter and access additional projects.